-General considerations for fall and winter holidays
+General considerations for winter holidays

 People who should not attend in-person holiday celebrations